dieghernan/dieghernan.github.io/collections/_projects/7egment.md

 **Project discontinued** due to the shutdown of Pebble.
 {: .alert .alert-danger .p-3 .mx-2 .mb-3 .lead}

-**7egment** is a customizable watchface based on the classic 7-segment display that adds your location and the current weather information in the language used on your watch and smartphone.
+**7egment** is a customizable watch face based on the classic 7-segment display that adds your location and current weather information in the language used on your watch and smartphone.

 ![Banner](https://raw.githubusercontent.com/dieghernan/7egment/master/store/Banner.png)